deckhouse/deckhouse/docs/documentation/pages/module-development/README.md

 ## Got a question?

-The [Development and debugging](development/) section contains information about what tools can be used in module development and approaches to troubleshooting module errors. <!-- не факт -->
+The [Development and debugging](development/) section contains information about what tools can be used in module development and approaches to troubleshooting module errors.

 Join [the community](/community/), where you'll be sure to have your questions answered.